janhvi1210/Pathfinding-visualizer-python/README.md

-# Pathfinding Visualizer — A* & DFS
+# Pathfinding Visualizer 🚗🗺️

+A simple and interactive pathfinding visualizer built with Python, Matplotlib, and NumPy.
-An interactive Python application that visualizes how A* and DFS (Backtracking) algorithms navigate through a grid with obstacles.
+It compares how A* and DFS (Backtracking) algorithms navigate through a grid with obstacles using smooth animations.
-The project uses Matplotlib animations to show each step of the pathfinding process, including real-time movement, trail drawing, and algorithm switching.

 ## ✨ Features

-🔍 A* Search Algorithm (optimal pathfinding)

-🔄 DFS Backtracking (exploratory pathfinding)

-🎥 Animated step-by-step visualization
+Visualize A* and DFS algorithms

+Animated movement with step counter

-🚧 Obstacle-based grid environment
+Obstacle-filled grid environment

-🔘 Interactive “Next Algorithm” button

-🏁 Start & Goal marker visualization

-📊 Step counter for animation progress

-### 🛠️ Tech Stack
+Start and goal markers

+Button to switch between algorithms

+Clean and easy-to-understand visualization

+## 🛠️ Technologies Used

 Python

-Matplotlib — grid + animation
+Matplotlib

-NumPy — grid representation
+NumPy

-Heapq — priority queue for A*

-OOP-friendly structure
+Heapq (Priority Queue)